Frequently Asked Questions (FAQs)

 9. Why is my hand-calculated total different from the published total?

-The most likely reason is the hand-calculated total adds only the disclosed industries.
+- The user's hand-calculated total adds only the disclosed industries.
 The

-totals published by QCEW include all industries, disclosed or suppressed.
+totals published by QCEW include all industries, whether disclosed or suppressed.
+Please refer

 10. Can I find data on employment and wages for a specific occupation or job?